Cloud Provider Traffic Share in Q1 2026: AWS, Google Cloud, and Azure's Share of Internet Traffic

 Google (15169) 1.71% 1.70% +0.6%

-Hetzner at 3.79% vs. AWS at 2.45%.
-That gap isn't closing.
-Hetzner grew 23.8% while AWS grew faster in percentage terms (+49.9%) but from a smaller base.
+Hetzner at 3.79%.
+AWS at 2.45%.
+The gap isn't closing.
+Hetzner grew 23.8% year over year while AWS grew faster in percentage terms (+49.9%), but from a smaller base.
+Growth rate and absolute lead are two different contests, and Hetzner still wins the one that matters for headcount.

 Giant smartphone and mobile towers dwarfing small cloud server buildings representing telecom dominance in Asia